Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: Conclusions

 \begin{enumerate} \item [1.]
-In this model {\it (which is related to fibers from semiflexible polymers)}, there is one general {\it (universal? simply ''the following''?)} scenario of crystallization in systems with different polymer volume fraction $\varphi$.
-At the first stage, the precursors of crystallites are formed rapidly, and then these precursors grow and merge into larger crystallites (i.e., we observe both the grow and merging of nuclei).
-In the second stage, a very sharp increase in degree of crystallinity is observed followed by much more slow steady-state {\bf (???)} crystallization process.
-This slow process on large times is characterized by the same logarithmic law for all $\varphi$ above 50\%. {\it Some comments are removed.}
+We observe two-stage scenario of crystallization in systems with different polymer volume fraction $\varphi$ in our model.
+In the first stage, the precursors of crystallites (seeds) are formed.
+At the end of this stage, the number of crystallites reaches its maximal value, and a steep increasing of the degree of crystallinity is observed.
+In the second stage, the initial crystallites grow and merge into larger crystallites, and this is observed as much more slow steady-state crystallization process.
+This process on large times is characterized by the same logarithmic time dependence of the degree of crystallinity for polymer volume fractions $\varphi>0.5$.

 \item [2.]
 The overall degree of crystallinity at the end of simulation decreases with increasing the polymer volume fraction in the system.